 - Looked After Children and Previously Looked After Children.
 This category includes children in the care of the Local Authority as defined in the Children Act 1989 or children who have previously been looked after and immediately after being looked after became subject to adoption, residence or a special guardianship order.
-Applications made under this criterion must be accompanied by details of circumstance and professionally supported evidence. - 2.
-A child subject to a Child Protection Plan for whom Rugby Free Primary School is their nearest school. - 3.
-Children of a staff member within the Learning Today Leading Tomorrow Trust. - 4.
-Children with a sibling at the school at the time of admission.
-The term 'sibling' includes an adopted, half or stepchild permanently living in the same family unit or a foster child permanently living in the same family unit whose place has been arranged by the social service department of the Local Authority. - 5.
-Proximity to the school.
+Applications made under this criterion must be accompanied by details of circumstance and professionally supported evidence. - A child subject to a Child Protection Plan for whom Rugby Free Primary School is their nearest school. - Where the prospective student is the child of a permanent member of staff at Learning Today Leading Tomorrow Trust, who has been employed for a period of more than two academic years at the time when the application is made. - Children with a sibling at the school at the time of admission.
+The term 'sibling' includes an adopted, half or stepchild permanently living in the same family unit or a foster child permanently living in the same family unit whose place has been arranged by the social service department of the Local Authority. - Proximity to the school.
 This will be measured in a straight line from the Address Point of the child's home (OS Address Point) to the Address Point of the school site using GIS Software.